 Current visa

-• Your current visa must be a Student visa or Tier 4 (General) Student visa and you cannot switch to the Graduate Route from another route
+• Your current visa must be a Student visa or Tier 4 (General) Student visa and you cannot switch to the Graduate Route from any other immigration category

 Qualification awarded